TexasN/site-bkup/_posts/2018-09-08-my-first-post-ever.md

 categories: [cat01, cat02]
 ---

-The year is 2018.

 I've laid thy past to rest,

 For it was burdened with such regret,

 That it felt heavy upon thy chest.

 I'm done.

-Thanks for reading my first blogged poem.
+Thanks for reading the first poem of MyDarkPoets.